 By Harold Tessendorf, Tessendorf Consulting – Certified Aligned Influence Consultant

-During the COVID-19 pandemic, some of the recurring questions that have surfaced in for-profit and nonprofit circles include, “How many organizations will survive this pandemic?”
-“How many of them will shut their doors?”
-“How many of them will be forced to merge with others?”
+During the COVID-19 pandemic, some of the recurring questions that have surfaced in for-profit and nonprofit circles include, “How will organizations survive this pandemic?”
+“How many of them will shut their doors?”, and, “How many of them will be forced to merge with others?”
 National organizations which have affiliated structures have responded to these questions by, in some cases, restructuring their operations to provide staff, documents, and checklists to assist local organizations as they merge.
-Local organizations, which operate independent of a national organization, are faced with having to navigate this on their own, placing even more strain on their board and executive leadership.
+Local organizations, which operate independent of a national organization, are faced with having to navigate this on their own, placing even more strain on their board and executive leadership, leading to little or no organizational effectiveness.
 Irrespective of whether organizations have a parent body to lean on or not, the decision whether or not to merge lies within the realm of the organization’s governance structure.

 These questions of what to do with struggling organizations beg further questions.
 Whose responsibility is it to make the decision to merge?
 Is it the role of the organization’s board or does it fall within the realm of the staff?
 And does this all change if the organization is the weaker or the stronger partner in the proposed merger?
 How will the new organization merge not only the assets of the old organizations, but also the interests of those organizations’ stakeholders?
 How will the new board merge the roles of each of the pre-merger boards?
 What happens to staff who fill duplicate positions at both organizations?
 How will they be accommodated within the new organization?
 How do organizations merge in a way that helps the new organization to be stronger, more resilient, and to have more community support than before?
 How does the history, program impact, and institutional memory of the organizations that merged inform the new organization?
 While these questions emerge early, they will continue to surface throughout the merger process.